aneldev/dynadux/doc/FAQ.md

 The Business Stores concept introduced by Dynadux's approach in this repo.

-## Does Dynadux has React Provider?
+## Does Dynadux have React Provider?

-Since v2.2.0 it has, checkout the [dynadux-provider](https://github.com/aneldev/dynadux-provider).
+Since v2.2.0 it has, checkout the [react-dynadux](https://github.com/aneldev/react-dynadux).

 Provider promotes one State Management that makes the app a monolithic.

 On the other hand, it offers some nice features for small or large react applications
 - Any component can be connected without pass the store directly
 - Reduces the global renderings since it renders only the connected components
+- No need to `forceUpdate()` `onChange`

-With dynadux-provider, there are some more benefits
+With react-dynadux, there are some more benefits
 - It "publishes" any App Store and not the state
 - On component's connection, there is a callback to control the render according to the dispatched `action` & `payload`